Inner Coffin of the Singer of Amun and Royal Daughter Nauny

 Not on view

-The mistress of the house Nauny was a ritual singer for the cult of Amun-Re, the great god of Thebes and principal deity of the Egyptian pantheon.
-She also held the title "king's daughter" suggesting that she was a daughter of the High Priest of Amun, Painedjem I who adopted the titles of a king.
+The Lady of the House, Nauny, was a ritual singer for the cult of Amun-Re, the great god of Thebes and principal deity of the Egyptian pantheon.
+She also held the title "king's daughter," so was either the daughter of one of the Dynasty 21 kings at Tanis, or a child of the powerful High Priest of Amun, Painedjem I, who adopted the titles of a king.

 This image cannot be enlarged, viewed at full screen, or downloaded.